dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ### Set Higher Resolution

 A higher resolution will promote the sharpness of the video frames and also enlarge the module size of barcodes.
-Setting the resolution higher will definitely benefit the barcode reading accuracy but sacrifice a bit of **Speed**.
+Setting the resolution higher will definitely benefit the barcode reading accuracy but sacrifice a bit of speed.
 In addition, please remember to set the `scaleDownThreshold` to a higher value.
 When the `scaleDownThershold` is not big enough, the barcode reader will still process on the shrunken images.

 **Related API(s)/Parameter(s)**